kraibse/obsidian-table-sorting/README.md

 <br>

 # 💡 Usage
-1. Install the plugin by copying over the main.ts, styles.css and manifest.json to your vault `VaultFolder/.obsidian/plugins/obsidian-table-sorting/`.
+1. Install the plugin by copying over the `main.ts`, `styles.css` and `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-table-sorting/`.
 	- (optional) Also refer to the [Obsidian plugin installation instructions](https://help.obsidian.md/Extending+Obsidian/Community+plugins).
 2. Create a table in your Obsidian note.
 3. Click on a `thead` element to sort the rows of the table by that column.